JWehder/salestracker-app-frontend/README.md

 Follow [this link](https://github.com/JWehder/phase-3-sinatra-react-projectt) and click fork in the top right to get started.
 In order to start messing around with this project in your favorite IDE, you can follow [this link](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to discover how to clone a repository to your local desktop.
 Next, you should follow the directions outlined within the backend's README.

-## Usage

-In order to see a working form of my application as well as how to use it, I created a [YouTube Video!]()

 ## Contributing and Support

 For any major changes or questions, please feel free to reach out to me directly via email at jake.wehder@gmail.com.